30 Centralized Task Management Statistics That Prove Why Unified Systems Win

 The Hidden Costs of Decentralized Work: Why Centralized Task Management Matters

-A Breeze statistics roundup reports that roughly 91% of project managers note issues in their organizations, often tied to managing tasks amid shifting teams and tight deadlines.
-These challenges stem from fragmented communication channels, unclear ownership, and tasks buried across multiple platforms.
-When work lives in disconnected systems, nothing gets done efficiently.
+A Breeze statistics roundup reports that roughly 91% of project managers note issues in their organizations, usually tied to managing tasks amid shifting teams and tight deadlines.
+The root causes tend to be fragmented communication channels, unclear ownership, and tasks buried across multiple platforms.
+When work lives in disconnected systems, very little gets done efficiently.

 2. Projects consistently fall short of their original goals

-A Breeze statistics roundup reports that approximately 70% of projects fall short of their goals, including timely delivery, budget adherence, or meeting initial scope requirements.
-This failure rate correlates directly with decentralized task management, where critical action items slip through the cracks between email threads, chat messages, and meeting notes.
+A Breeze statistics roundup reports that approximately 70% of projects fall short of their goals, whether that means timely delivery, budget adherence, or meeting the initial scope.
+That failure rate tracks closely with decentralized task management, where critical action items slip through the cracks between email threads, chat messages, and meeting notes.

 3. Projects struggle to meet original timelines

 PMI research reveals that just 52% of projects finish on schedule.
-The remaining 48% suffer delays caused by poor task visibility, unclear priorities, and the manual overhead of tracking work across disparate systems.
+The other 48% suffer delays, and the usual culprits are poor task visibility, unclear priorities, and the manual overhead of tracking work across disparate systems.

 4. Employee burnout reaches critical levels

-Gallup research indicates that 76% of employees experience burnout symptoms, with excessive workload and unclear expectations as primary contributors.
-Centralized task management reduces this burden by providing clear priorities and eliminating the mental load of tracking scattered commitments.
+Gallup research indicates that 76% of employees experience burnout symptoms, and the leading contributors are excessive workload and unclear expectations.
+Centralized task management lightens that burden.
+It gives people clear priorities and takes away the mental load of tracking scattered commitments.

 Beyond GTD: The Evolution of Task Management for Modern Knowledge Workers